 German typographer Erik Spiekermann voiced out his opinion on the subject in a controversial tweet, insinuating his dismay that his rightful design is now Facebook property.

-Evidently, this did not do any favors for the new Facebook logo (or its existing reputation), which has been perceived to lack originality and innovation.
+Evidently, this did not do any favors for the Facebook new name and logo (or its existing reputation), which has been perceived to lack originality and innovation.
 Facebook has yet to comment on the subject.

 Facebook may believe to be revolutionizing the digital age, but the reign of social media has rendered Meta fodder for trolling and memes.

 Following the announcement of Facebook’s new identity, the internet had a good laugh about it, including fellow social media and brand giants like Twitter, Hulu, and Wendy’s.

 Here are a couple of hilariously controversial tweets surrounding Meta’s emergence:

 Though the backlash has significantly decreased since the announcement, users have a clear stance on the transition: they are not on board.